DumbergerL/alpaca-server/alpaca/rules/Rules.md

 # Alpaca Game Rules

 ## Game Idea
-Your main goal is to drop all coins that you gain.
-Try to be the first who can get rid of all his cards, otherwise you will take punishment points.
-If you cant play a card on your hand, you need to make a decission.
-Leave the game or take a card from the cardpile.
-You will receive the minus points in coins.
-If you drop all cards you can also drop a coin.
-And that one can have the value one or ten.
+Your main goal is to get the least amount of points after the game has ended.
+To do so, you need to be smart about staying in a round while trying to get rid of all your cards or to drop out of the round and take some points.
+The first person to get rid of all their cards wins the round.
+They then can get rid of either one or ten points depending on how many points they have.
+The game ends when the first player has 40 or more points.
+The player with the least amount of points wins.

-Who has the fewest minus points wins the game!
+## Playing the game

-## Game Preparation
+### Game Preparation
-Every Player gets six Handcards, the remaining cards form the discard pile.
-The top card is now turned to top and will now be the discard pile.
+Every Player gets six cards, the remaining cards are the draw cards.
+The top card is drawn and put onto the discard pile.
+Now the game can start.

-Now the Game starts:
+### Playing a turn

-A player has only three options: Play a card, draw a card oder leave the round.
+The player has three choices: Play a card, draw a card oder leave the round.

 1. Play a Card
-The top card ot the discardpile defines, what card you can play.
-You can play a card with the same value or a card thats ist exactly one higher.
-The alpaca card can be played on top of a six or on top of an alpaca card.
-On an alpaca card you can play a one.
+The top card of the discard pile determines, which card you can play.
+You can either play a card with the same value or a card that is exactly one higher.
+The alpaca card can be played on top of a six.
+Following the alpaca card you can play another alpaca or a one.

 2. Draw a Card
 Draw a card from the card pile.
-After that you are not allowed to play a card, the next player is on turn.
+After that you are not allowed to play a card and yout turn ends.
-*Important:* If the cardpile is empty, you can not draw a card.
-So you either play a card or leave the round.
+*Important:* If the draw pile is empty, you can not draw a card.
+You can either play a card or leave the round.

 3. Leave the round
 You can leave the round.
-So in this round you are not allowed to do any actions.
+You are not allowed to do any more actions in that round.

-## End of a round
+### End of a round
 A round ends imediatly if:
-* one player played all his handcard or
+* a player has discarded all of his/her cards, or
-* all players have left the round.
+* all players have left the round

-If all other players has left the round, you can play further on your own.
-But you are only allowed to draw cards.
+If all other players have left the round, you can play further on your own, but you are only allowed to play your remaining cards

-## Cash Up
+### Counting points
-For the remaining hand cards, you will receive minus points.
-Every card counts its value als minus point, the alpaca counts als ten minus points.
-But every value counts just once.
-I.e. if you have left three times the card 2, you will only receive two minus points.
-You will receive the minus points in coins.
-A black coin equals 10 minus points, a white coin equals 1 minus points.
-If you collected ten white coins, you can change them to one black coin.
+Every player receives points for their remaining cards.
+Every card counts its value as point, the alpaca counts as ten points. *Every value counts only once!* I.e. if you have  the card with the number 2 twice, you will only receive two points.
+Minus points are counted with coins.
+A black coin equals ten points, a white coin equals one point.
+If you have ten white coins, they will be exchanged for one black coin.

-## Drop Chips
+### Getting rid of points
-If you are the lucky player, who has played all his cards.
-You can drop one coin, no matter if it is a black (10) or a white (1) one.
+If you are the lucky player, who has managed to play all of their cards, you can get rid of one coin, no matter if it is a black (10) or a white (1) one.